mjwestgate/Evidence_Synthesis_in_R/README.md

-# Evidence_Synthesis_in_R
+# starchart
-Working repo for the 'Evidence Synthesis in R' project, focussed on mapping the packages and functions available in R for systematic reviews, systematic maps, and meta-analyses.
+Early-stage package for mapping evidence synthesis in R, and presenting those maps for broader use.
+Intended to inform development of the 'metaverse' package.
+Aim is to map the packages and functions available in R for systematic reviews, systematic maps, and meta-analyses.